DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/hugo.md

 ---
 title : Hugo
+status: content
+weight: 30
+what  :
+task  :
-status  : content
+price : zero
-weight  : 30
+image :
 ---

 [Hugo IO](https://gohugo.io) is a Static Website Generator (SWG) and represents a very interesting twist on the development stack of a website (another popular Static Website Generator is [Jekyll](https://jekyllrb.com/) )